 A lot of emphasis is placed on the aerobic benefits of cycling but you’re also giving a wide range of muscles a workout when riding.
+Here, we talk through the key muscle groups that get stronger through cycling.

 What are the key cycling muscles?